Usage

 # The dictionary key will be stored as the respective features location_type

-# The dictionary value will be used to query the relevant geometry via Overpass
+# The dictionary value is an Overpass-style filter selecting the relevant geometry

 feature_description = {